 Regarding E-Mail: E-mail me with ANY questions or concerns.
 Include a clearly defined subject, course number, and your first and last name.
-I will respond within 48 hours, M-F. Messages sent during the weekend will receive a response on Monday.
+I will respond within 48 hours, M-F. Messages sent during the weekend will receive a response on Monday morning.
 As per FERPA policy, you MUST use your Valencia College email address when you communicate.
 You can also communicate through Canvas.
-If you do not receive a response within 48 hours, please resend your message.
+Please resend your message if you do not receive a response within 48 hours.